 - a) A motion shall not be discussed unless it has been proposed and seconded.
-The member who gave notice of a motion shall be permitted to confirm that they do not intend to move the motion and the reasons why but shall not otherwise be permitted to speak; - b) A Member when seconding a motion or amendment may, if they declare their intention to do so, reserve their speech until later in the debate: - c) If two or more Members wish to speak, the Mayor shall call on one to speak; the other or others shall then wait to be called to speak.
-While a Member is speaking, the other Members shall remain seated and will not speak unless rising to a point of order or in personal explanation.
-Members shall speak of each other in Council during the transaction of business by their respective titles of "Mr. Mayor" (or "Deputy Mayor") or "Madam Mayor" (or "Deputy Mayor") or 'Councillor' as the case may be;
+The member who gave notice thereof shall be permitted to confirm that they do not intend to move the motion and the reasons why but shall not otherwise be permitted to speak. - b) A Member when seconding a motion or amendment may, if they declare their intention to do so, reserve their speech until later in the debate. - c) If two or more Members wish to speak, the Mayor shall call on one to speak; the other or others shall then sit.
+While a Member is speaking, the other Members shall remain seated unless rising to a point of order or in personal explanation.
+Members shall speak of each other in Council during the transaction of business by their respective titles of "Mr. Mayor" (or "Deputy Mayor") or "Madam Mayor" (or "Deputy Mayor") or "Councillor' as the case may be. - d) If a motion thus set out in the Summons be not moved by the Member who gave notice thereof it shall, unless postponed by consent of the Council, be treated as withdrawn and shall not be moved without fresh notice. - e) A Member may, with the consent of the Council signified without discussion:-